-With their colorful appearance and purported health benefits, Turkey Tail mushrooms have garnered attention for both culinary and medicinal purposes.
-The question is–can you eat turkey tail mushrooms?
-And if so, what are the benefits?
+With their striking colors and potential health benefits, Turkey Tail mushrooms are gaining popularity for both culinary and medicinal uses.
+But can you eat turkey tail mushrooms raw?

 Here's where to start: